e-mission/e-mission-docs/docs/overview/high_level_faq.md

   - For iOS, the debugger is built in to Safari (https://www.lifewire.com/how-to-enable-safari-develop-menu-2260894)
   - for android, the debugger is built in to chrome (http://geeklearning.io/apache-cordova-and-remote-debugging-on-android/).

-There is ample documentation on how to use these tools - e.g. search for "debug javascript error in cordova using safari" for tutorials, etc.
+There is ample documentation on how to use these tools - e.g. search for "debug javascript error in cordova using safari" for tutorials, etc. You might also find [this video](https://people.eecs.berkeley.edu/~shankari/syntax_error_wsod.mov) useful.